What is fiscal year-end bookkeeping?

 Also known as year-end closing, year-end bookkeeping is when your company closes out its books for the year.
 Tasks usually include:

-Many small businesses end their fiscal year on December 31 for their business registration and tax documents, but the year’s end can happen anytime.
+But when is the end of the fiscal year?
+Many small businesses end their fiscal year on December 31 for business registration and tax documents, but the year’s end can happen anytime.
 Choosing a date when business is slow gives you more time to complete your year-end bookkeeping checklist and look critically at financial documents to plan for the following year.

 Keep your books current and use them to set goals and grow your business.
 Your business relies on this documentation to adjust, prepare for taxes and audits, and forecast.